 In each of these cases, Federal suspension/debarment was pursued.
 As of 09/30/2014, there are 81 open investigative SDVOSB fraud cases.

-Service Disabled Veteran Owned Fraud Cases and Allegations
+Service Disabled Veteran Owned Small Business SDVSOB Fraud Cases and Allegations

-Wire fraud and false information: Many Service Disabled Veteran owned small business fraud cases stem from allegations of submitting false information to the government with the intent of receiving contracts.
+Wire fraud and false information: Many Service Disabled Veteran-owned small business fraud cases stemming from allegations of submitting false information to the government with the intent of receiving contracts.
 In this type of case, defendants can expect to be charged with some level of wire fraud.
-This is because the government will allege that due to your false information, you then used faxes, telephones, the internet and other electronics, or in some cases U.S. mail (mail fraud), to send the false information to the federal government agency.
+This is because the government will allege that due to your false information, you then used faxes, telephones, the internet, and other electronics, or in some cases U.S. mail (mail fraud), to send the false information to the federal government agency.

-The government, through the Small Business Administration and the Department of Veterans Affairs, encourages businesses that are majority owned and operated by service-disabled veterans through a federal government procurement program that sets acquisitions aside for exclusive competition among service disabled veteran owned small businesses.
+The government, through the Small Business Administration and the Department of Veterans Affairs, encourages businesses that are majority-owned and veteran owned and operated through a federal government procurement program that sets acquisitions aside for exclusive competition among service-disabled veteran-owned small businesses.
 See information about Mail and Wire Fraud Against the Federal Government.

-There are certain penalties in service disabled veteran owned fraud cases for defrauding government agencies by submitting fraudulent claims and invoices, fraud schemes that falsify information about ownership and other material information.
-In other situations, where a service disabled veteran has to maintain continuously its eligibility, a fraud case can arise if the applicant fails to inform the appropriate agencies and still continuous to gain revenues through the SDVOSB Program.
+There are certain penalties in SDVOSB small business fraud cases for defrauding government agencies by submitting fraudulent claims and invoices, government fraud schemes that falsify information about ownership and other material information.
+In other situations, where a service disabled veteran has to maintain continuously its eligibility, a fraud case can arise if the applicant fails to inform the appropriate agencies and still continue to gain revenues through the SDVOSB Program.

-Having an experienced defense attorney that understands the nuances of the service disabled veteran-owned and small business fraud cases, HUBZone, SBA 8(a) BD Programs can be beneficial to businesses or contractors charged with SDVOSB procurement fraud, wire fraud, mail fraud or conspiracy cases.
+Having an experienced defense attorney that understands the nuances of the service-disabled veteran-owned small business fraud cases, HUBZone, SBA 8(a) BD Programs can be beneficial to businesses or contractors charged with SDVOSB fraud, wire fraud, mail fraud or conspiracy cases.